 Jonathan M. Lebe

-Jonathan M. Lebe is the founder and managing attorney of Lebe Law, a law firm dedicated to representing employees and whistleblowers in single-plaintiff lawsuits and class actions.
+Jonathan M. Lebe is the founder and managing attorney of Lebe Law.
+Mr. Lebe has represented hundreds of employees and whistleblowers in single-plaintiff lawsuits and class actions.

 He received his Juris Doctorate from Santa Clara University School of Law.
 While in law school, he was a legal extern to the Hon.
 Nandor J. Vadas of the U.S. District Court, Northern District of California.
-Mr. Lebe also had legal internships during law school with the Civil Division of the U.S. Attorney’s Office and the Complex Litigation Division of the San Francisco City Attorney’s Office.
-Before going to law school, Mr. Lebe graduated from Northwestern University with a Bachelor of Arts degree in Political Science.
+Before going to law school, Mr. Lebe graduated from Northwestern University with Bachelor of Arts degrees in Political Science and International Studies.

 As an Associate Attorney with Lebe Law, Zachary Gershman represents employees in single-plaintiff and class action lawsuits focusing on wage theft, employee misclassification, and other employment issues.